 In addition to light and temperature, nutrient (primarily nitrogen and phosphorus) availability is a major control on phytoplankton growth.
 During the study period, surface N+N levels were relatively low except in May 2013 and at Cayo del Grullo and upper Alazan sites following the spring 2015 and 2016 rains.
 Very high ammonium concentrations were observed from spring 2015-onward, especially in at the tributary sites, pointing to watershed sources for both N+N and ammonium.
-Elevated concentrations of ammonium were observed during summer in near bottom waters, consistent with studies from this and other systems showing release of reduced nitrogen from suboxic sediments under warm conditions (e.g., An and Gardner 2002).
-DON concentrations were elevated throughout the year and in fact, the total dissolved nitrogen (i.e., DON + ammonium, N+N) and DON concentrations observed in Baffin Bay are consistently higher than many other estuaries in the Gulf of Mexico, including those of the central Texas coast (e.g., Bianchi 2007; Mooney & McClelland 2012; Wetz unpubl. data).
-It also appears as if DON concentrations were higher in the high precipitation, low salinity spring of 2016 compared to spring 2014 and 2015, pointing to runoff as a possible source of DON.
+Elevated concentrations of ammonium were observed during summer in bottom waters, consistent with studies from this and other systems showing release of reduced nitrogen from suboxic sediments under warm conditions (e.g., An and Gardner 2002). concentrations were elevated throughout the year and in fact, the total dissolved nitrogen (i.e., DON + ammonium, N+N) and DON concentrations observed in Baffin Bay are consistently higher than many other estuaries in the Gulf of Mexico, including those of the central Texas coast (e.g., Bianchi 2007; Mooney & McClelland 2012; Wetz et al. 2017).
+DON concentrations began to increase in the high rainfall, low salinity summer of 2015, peaking in late 2016.
+Furthermore, highest concentrations tended to be in the western part of Baffin Bay and tributaries, decreasing towards the mouth.
+These findings point to runoff as a possible source of DON.
 Prevalence of high concentrations of reduced nitrogen such as ammonium and DON are important because they have been implicated as potentially favoring dominance by the brown tide organism over other healthy phytoplankton (Gobler et al. 2013).
 Orthophosphate concentrations in surface waters were typically low, although high concentrations were observed at the Cayo del Grullo and upper Alazan sites in spring 2015 and 2016.
 High bottom water orthophosphate concentrations were occasionally observed during summer as well.
 Our group has collected additional samples to determine total dissolved phosphorus and dissolved organic phosphorus concentrations, and will report that data in future syntheses.
 A previous study (Cotner et al. 2004) highlighted the potential for phosphorus to become limiting (to phytoplankton growth) in Baffin Bay.
 As part of a GLO-funded study, we conducted nutrient addition bioassays seasonally in 2015.
-Our findings showed that despite the potential for P-limiting conditions based on nutrient ratios, only nitrogen had a significant influence on phytoplankton growth (Wetz, unpubl. data).
+Our findings showed that despite the potential for Plimiting conditions based on nutrient ratios, only nitrogen had a significant influence on phytoplankton growth (Wetz et al. 2017).
 This is consistent with numerous studies from other estuarine systems, and highlights the difficulty in relying on nutrient ratios to determine the major limiting element.